jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.30 TinGridding
+#### 8.2.33 TinGridding

-Creates a raster grid based on a triangular irregular network (TIN) fitted to vector points.
+Creates a raster grid based on a triangular irregular network (TIN) fitted to vector points
+and linear interpolation within each triangular-shaped plane.

+*See Also*:

+`LidarTINGridding`, `ConstructVectorTIN`

 *Parameters*: